zhong-yy/GraSphInv/README.md

 2. Unexpected computation errors in the `Tibet50kmH_0_25x0_25/data/Crust_Correction` example

 If you are using g++ 11.3 or 9.5 and encounter this issue, please try intel compiler first.
-See issue https://github.com/zhong-yy/GraSphInv/issues/1.
-I still have no idea of the exact cause of this problem.
+See issue https://github.com/zhong-yy/GraSphInv/issues/1 for details.

 Intel oneAPI 2021,2022 have been successfully tested.
-The 2023 version of intel oneAPI has been tested for the crust correction example, though I don't have time to test the 2023 version of Intel oneAPI for all examples.
-Applicability of future versions of Intel compiler is not guaranteed.
+The 2023 version of intel oneAPI has been tested for the crust correction example, though I don't have time to test intel oneAPI 2023 for all examples.